sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

-In this module, we will go over the basic installation of ***pfSense***.
-Additionally, we will also complete the system configuration, and network interfaces for our lab.
+In this portion, we will go over the basic installation of `pfSense` as a virtual machine.
+Later on, we will also complete the system configuration, network interfaces, and then configure the router for the lab.

 ----

 {: .warning }
-pfSense is going to be the default gateway and firewall for our home lab.
+pfSense is going to be the default gateway for our home lab.
-This means that pfSense should be the first VM that is booted.
+This means that pfSense will have to be the first VM that is booted.
-Once pfSense is launched other VMs in the lab can be launched following.
+Any VM's launched before pfSense will have connectivity issues.

 ## <span style="color: royalblue; font-weight: bold;">Downloading pfSense</span>

+> For the download,

-Go to the page : `pfSense Community Edition` > [Download]
+Go to: `pfSense Community Edition` > [Download]

 As of May 22, 2024 the latest version of pfSense is `2.7.2`.

-You will most likely have to create an account with NetGate, who is partnered with pfSense.
+You will have to create an account with NetGate, which I wont be covering.
-Account setup is *free*, but will require some self navigation to access the download.
+Account setup is free, and once registered navigate to the download portal.

 ![vbox18.png](/assets/vbox18.png){: width="auto" height="auto" }

-### <span style="color: royalblue; font-weight: bold;">Select an option with the following:</span>
+### <span style="color: royalblue; font-weight: bold;">Select the following:</span>

 > Architecture: `AMD64 (64-bit)`